TobitSoftware/chayns-toolkit/README.md

 ## Notes on Multiple Entrypoints

-Sometimes multiple entrypoints are used in webpack configurations to reduce duplication of configuration.
-Since this is already the goal of this repository, a project with multiple entrypoints doesn't seem to make much sense now.
+Some projects use multiple webpack entrypoints for different outputs to reduce configuration duplication.
+Since this is already the purpose of this repository, a project with multiple entrypoints doesn't seem to make much sense.

-For the time beeing we do not support multiple entrypoints.
+Therefore we do not support multiple entrypoints.
 If you have projects that are related and you want them to be in the same repository, use a [monorepo](https://www.toptal.com/front-end/guide-to-monorepos).